invicnaper/BAM/README.md

 How to use it ?
 ===

-Just set up your host , port , pats and filename . use gcc to compile the script .
+Just set up your host , port , path and filename . use gcc to compile the script .

     gcc main.c -o bam